kuwabarahiroshi/joo/README.markdown

 	});

 The most exciting thing is that the scope chain of `this._super()` woks perfectly even in multiple level inheritances.
 This is difficult to write in a standard way.
-(I will explain this later in this article.)

 	function GrandChildClass(name, age) {
 	    this._super(name, age);